5 Really Cute, Small, White Dog Breeds

-They don’t shed, much, and make great watch dogs since they like to bark A LOT.
-Good around the house with family and kids, they are also great dogs for sports like agility.
+They don’t shed much, and make great watch dogs since they like to bark a lot.
+They are good around the house with family and kids.
+They are also great dogs for sports like agility.
 They can have some serious health problems (like diabetes and pancreatitis), however, and should be taken to the vet for regular check-ups.

 Most Miniature Schnauzers are sold with salt and pepper coats.
 Do you know they are also white?
 The American Kennel Club does not accept them in dog shows but they can be registered like all other Miniature Schnauzers.